Michael Avenatti Arrested in Los Angeles for Alleged Bail Violation

-Disgraced attorney Michael Avenatti was reportedly arrested Tuesday by federal authorities in Los Angeles, California on allegations that he violated bail.
+Disgraced attorney Michael Avenatti was reportedly arrested Tuesday by federal authorities in Los Angeles, California, on allegations that he violated bail.

 The prosecutors said in a one-page letter to U.S. District Judge Paul G. Gardephe that they were told by prosecutors in Los Angeles that an arrest warrant had been issued and it was expected Avenatti would be arrested soon.